russmckendrick/records/content/albums/pale-green-ghosts-4359155/index.md

 styles: ["Synth-pop", "Folk Rock"]
 ---

 Pale Green Ghosts is the second solo album by former The Czars frontman John Grant, released on March 11, 2013, on the Bella Union label.
-Recorded in Reykjavík and produced by Icelandic musician Birgir Þórarinsson, the album features a range of local musicians alongside Irish singer Sinéad O'Connor providing backing vocals.The title refers to the Russian olive trees that stand along the I-25 highway near Grant's childhood home in Parker, Colorado.
+Recorded in Reykjavík and produced by Icelandic musician Birgir Þórarinsson, the album features a range of local musicians alongside Irish singer Sinéad O'Connor providing backing vocals.
+The title refers to the Russian olive trees that stand along the I-25 highway near Grant's childhood home in Parker, Colorado.
 The track "Pale Green Ghosts" includes a string arrangement inspired by the second movement of Prelude in C-sharp minor by Rachmaninoff.
 Pale Green Ghosts was chosen as Album of the Year 2013 by Rough Trade.